 Since our inception, we have not generated any revenue from product sales and we have incurred significant operating losses.
-For the years ended December 31, 2021 and 2022 we incurred net losses of €57.5 million and €86.0 million, respectively.
-We have funded our operations to date with the proceeds principally from the sales of our common shares and payments from collaboration partners.
+For the years ended December 31, 2022 and 2023 we incurred net losses of \in 86.0 million and \in 105.9 million, respectively.
+We have funded our operations to date with the proceeds principally from the sales of our common shares, borrowings and payments from collaboration partners.

-Our cash and cash equivalents as of December 31, 2022 consist primarily of bank balances.
-We expect to continue this investment philosophy, though we may in the future decide to invest our available liquidity in other financial instruments.
-Based on our current operating and budget assumptions, we believe that our existing liquidity will enable us to fund our operating expenses and capital expenditure requirements into 2025.
+Our cash and cash equivalents as of December 31, 2023 consist primarily of bank balances.
+During the later part of 2023, we invested certain excess funds in US and German government treasury bonds.
+As of December 31, 2023, the value of these investments amounted to \in 33.5 million.
+We expect to continue this investment philosophy, as long as there is excess liquidity available.
+Based on our current operating and budget assumptions, we believe that our existing liquidity will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2025.

 As part of our contractual obligations, we are also bound by certain operating lease obligations.
 Operating lease obligations consist of payments pursuant to non-cancellable operating lease agreements relating to our lease of office and laboratory space.
-The majority of this space will expire in 2023 and the remaining space (less than 10%) in 2025.
-We signed a new lease contract for offices and laboratories in 2021 and we are planning to move to a new facility in Mannheim, Germany, in approximately mid-2023.
-The contractual lease term is ten years including a cancellation option after five years with an expected start mid-2023.
+We signed a new lease contract for offices and laboratories in 2021 and we have moved to a new facility in Mannheim, Germany, in the third quarter of 2023.
+The contractual lease term is ten years including a cancellation option after five years with a start date of September 1, 2023.
 The terms provide for renewal options.
-We also lease office and laboratory space in the Czech Republic that is contracted until December 2025 with a period of notice of three months.

-In January 2021, we issued and sold 19,166,667 common shares and generated net proceeds after underwriter discounts and commissions and other offering expenses of €88.7 million in the aggregate pursuant to an underwritten offering of our common shares.
+In January 2021, we issued and sold 1,916,666 common shares and generated net proceeds after underwriter discounts and commissions and other offering expenses of €88.7 million in the aggregate pursuant to an underwritten offering of our common shares.